precice/openfoam-adapter/README.md

 For example `buoyantBoussinesqPimpleFoam` or `buoyantBoussinesqSimpleFoam`.
-These solvers simulate heat transfer but do not compute the effective thermal conductivity, as they don't know the density of the fluid or the specific heat capacity.
+These solvers simulate heat transfer but do not compute the effective thermal conductivity, as they don't know the density of the fluid or the heat capacity.
 Therefore, values for these need to be provided.
 The adapter looks for them in the `transportProperties` dictionary.

 For example, the following lines need to be added in the `constant/transportProperties`